)

 What is travel insurance for pregnancy?

 Each of these types of coverage could be useful if you’re traveling while pregnant, as your condition could leave you unable to depart on a trip or continue the trip.
-However, it’s important to understand the limitations of the travel policy you’re buying before purchasing coverage.
+But it’s important to understand the limitations of the travel policy you’re buying before purchasing coverage.

 What does travel insurance cover when you’re pregnant?